Saucony Mirage 4 Review Facts

 The midsole is made of EVA+/Powerfoam that is 15% lighter and is made to last the long haul

 , having increased its durability by 30%.
-It is combined with Saucony’s new PowerGrid technology positioned in the heel that helps evenly distribute impact forces, increasing the shoes’ ultimate responsiveness despite the nearly inch thick foam midsole.
+It is combined with Saucony’s new PowerGrid technology positioned in the heel that helps evenly distribute impact forces, increasing the shoes’ ultimate responsiveness despite the near inch thick foam midsole.

 The upper is supported by a 1.5mm EVA sockliner, with an HRC Strobel board underneath to increase plushness.
 There is snug HydraMAX moisture-wicking collar around the ankle and keeps runners feeling comfortable and dry.
 Saucony redesigned their FlexFilm mesh overlay, tightened-up the mesh weave.
 This resulted in layer reduction, a smooth inside shoe feel and increased stability